Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2B/README.md

     <script>document.getElementById("hobbiesInfo").innerHTML=returnHobbiesHTML()</script>
     ```

-1. In `src/hobbies.js`, write the `returnHobbiesHTML` function  file to return a string of hobby information, which includes HTML tags such as `<br />` or `<li>`.
+1. In a file `src/htmlHobbies.js`, write a `returnHobbiesHTML` function to return a string of hobby information, which includes HTML tags such as `<br />` or `<li>`.
 You can use ES6 backticks.
 Scroll down for a hint or to continue.

     ```javascript